 "I am a graduating senior in CALS with a passion for soil and growing things.
 Through this course I have rediscovered my old love of watercolor and found a new love for ink wash.
 I feel that these three pieces embody my growth in the course in my two favorite mediums.
 I think that this course has begun something in me that I will have for the rest of my life--a passion and an addiction for capturing the natural world and its fantastic forms through painting."

-Gwen's portfolio includes three watercolors:
+Gwen's portfolio includes:

 - Scarlet Hedgehog Cactus (Echinocereus coccineus)

 "It's weird to be wrapping up my first year at Cornell in my roommate's basement, especially without access to the art supplies I was supposed to pick up from home over Spring Break.
 On the bright side, though, the plant life upstate is beautiful and I'm learning to adapt to the lack of fancy art supplies.
 My pieces featured here were done with a semi-broken fountain pen, some half-dried markers I found in my pencil case from middle school, and a set of kids' Crayola markers that my roommate found."